 The AF-S DX Nikkor 18-55mm f3.5-5/6G VR II is an excellent starter lens for casual photographers and other shooters, who are buying their first DSLR like me.
-It’s sharp throughout its zoom range, but it does exhibit a good deal of distorsion at its widest angle.
+It’s sharp throughout its zoom range, but it does exhibit a good deal of distortion at its widest angle.
 The best option is to get this lens bundled with a new camera.
-This lens makes a really good photos, however it has some issues, like chromatic aberration, typical seen as blue or purple fringes along contrasty edges (read about it more here) and light fall-of, which probably is much more annoying.
-Light fall-off defect appears, when AF-S DX Nikkor 18-55mm f3.5-5/6G VR II is wide open, then you can see diminished luminance in the corners and along the frame edges (pic.35-36).
+This lens makes really good photos, however, it has some issues, like chromatic aberration, typically seen as blue or purple fringes along contrasty edges (read about it more here) and light fall-off, which probably is much more annoying.
+Light fall-off defect appears, when AF-S DX Nikkor 18-55mm f3.5-5/6G VR II is wide open, then you can see diminished luminance in the corners and along the frame edges (pic.
+35-36).
 When you are taking photos with 55mm you need also remember, that sharpness is worse on the edges (see pictures above).

-Pic.37 The light-fall effect example, winter evening, after twilight with city light glow beyond.
+Pic.
+37 The light-fall effect example, winter evening, after twilight with city light glow beyond.
 Follow the red arrows, which shows you a little bit darker corners.
-Dotted red arrow shows a light-fall effect alongside the edge of image; Odrzykoń, Nadbrzeżna street, Poland.
+The dotted red arrow shows a light-fall effect alongside the edge of the image; Odrzykoń, Nadbrzeżna street, Poland.

 The last thing to mention is the bokeh.
-Bokeh is an aesthetic quality of the blur produced in the out of focus part of the image produced by lens.
-Bokeh may be considerated like the way to renders out-of-focus point of lights.
-Bokeh is more often visible around small background higlights.
-One of the most important thing in Bokeh is a depth of field.
+Bokeh is an aesthetic quality of the blur produced in the out of focus part of the image produced by the lens.
+Bokeh may be considered as the way to renders the out-of-focus point of lights.
+Bokeh is more often visible around small background highlights.
+One of the most important things in Bokeh is the depth of field.
 You can adjust your out-of-focus region to be more prominent using a shallow-focus technique (Pic.38).

-Pic.38 The Bokeh with a shallow-focus technique with small depth of field.
+Pic.38 The Bokeh with a shallow-focus technique with a small depth of field.
 One plane of the image is in focus while the rest is out of focus.
-The man with elephant is in focus, a river bank and house is quite prominent and out-of-focus, Khao river, Khao Sok National Park, Thailand.
+The man with an elephant is in focus, a riverbank and house are quite prominent and out-of-focus, Khao river, Khao Sok National Park, Thailand.

-I can strong recommend the AF-S DX Nikkor 18-55mm f3.5-5/6G VR II for people who like to do nature-watching and capture a small wildlife.
+I can strongly recommend the AF-S DX Nikkor 18-55mm f3.5-5/6G VR II for people who like to do nature-watching and capture small wildlife.
 Due to the -S DX Nikkor 18-55mm f3.5-5/6G VR II facilities you will be able to magnify your desired object.